 Research in renewable energy has been growing at a fast rate in recent years due to economic and environmental concerns.
 The rapid growth of electricity consumption by ICT is also alarming.
 In the USA and Europe, the electricity consumption is increasing at a very high rate.
-Therefore, many companies are now looking into green ICT solutions, especially for data centres and server rooms.
-Many mobile companies are also considering, and some have already started deploying, new green Base Trans-receiver Stations (BTS) when accommodating new subscribers.
+Therefore, many companies are now looking into green ICT solutions, especially for data centers and server rooms.
+Many mobile companies are also considering, and some have already started deploying, new green Base Trans-receiver Stations (BTS) while accommodating new subscribers.

 Within a time horizon of 3 to 5 years, this project aims at developing the following technologies:

 - new, ultra-reliable, wind- and solar-based systems to generate cost-effective green power for both large and small data and telecom centers;